-- Half non-starchy vegetables (green beans, salad, Brussels sprouts, broccoli)
+- Half non-starchy vegetables, such as green beans, salad, Brussels sprouts or broccoli

 An ideal plate including traditional favorites might look like this:

-- Prepare mashed potatoes with roasted garlic, fresh rosemary and broth for flavor instead of butter or cream
+- Prepare mashed potatoes with roasted garlic, fresh rosemary and low-sodium broth for flavor, instead of butter or cream.

 - Roast sweet potatoes and apples with thyme, cinnamon and a hint of maple syrup.